Edvin Törnblom

 Edvin Arne Valdemar Törnblom (born 22 February 1996) is a Swedish comedian, television personality and actor.
 He has had roles in television series like Alla utom vi on Discovery+, and the film Göta kanal – Vinna eller försvinna released in 2022.
 In April 2022, Törnblom published the autobiographic book Bögen är lös.

 On 7 November 2024, Sveriges Television announced that Törnblom would host Melodifestivalen 2025 alongside Keyyo.

+In 2026, Törnblom became a panel member in the sixth season of Masked Singer Sverige.